NodeCedu/node-lws/benchmark/README.md

 * Echo performance of 400 serial text messages.
 * Memory consumption per connection (you have to read it yourself).

 Modifying the macros, you can get this benchmark to establish 1 million connections with very little RAM usage.
-It connects to localhost using many addresses which you have to set up youself (along with required system configurations).
+It connects to localhost using many addresses which you have to set up yourself (along with required system configurations).

 Output looks like this for ```node-lws```:
 ```